Bandinelli Palace

 Bandinelli Palace (Palazzo Bandinelli; Палац Бандінеллі; Kamienica Bandinellich we Lwowie) is a late Renaissance townhouse (kamienica) facing Market Square in Lviv, Ukraine.
 It was built in 1589 by a pharmacist Jarosz Wedelski, and in 1634 it was bought by a Florentine merchant, Roberto Bandinelli, known as the founder of the first post office in eastern Galicia.
 That office was housed in the building from 1629 onward, and was closed in a few years when the business became unprofitable.

+History

 During the Thirty Years' War (1618–1648), a mint operated in the courtyard of the tenement house, which was moved from Kraków during the war.

 The house was considerably renovated in 1737-1739.
 In the 19th century the palace was used as a bookshop and a meeting place for the local literati.
 Poet Kornel Ujejski lodged here.
 The Soviet authorities gave the house to the Lviv Historical Museum which had the building thoroughly repaired and restored.